 3. You will have experience of working as part of a team in some context – this need not be a formal one, but could, for example, be as part of a group of friends organising a children’s outing together.
 The important thing is that you are aware of how to work collectively, making compromises and offering constructive criticism.

 4. Most importantly, you will bring energy and enthusiasm!

-If you would like to be considered as a Director, please provide us with a statement, (e-mail here), stating what skills you think you can bring (these can be formal or informal ones, from good listening to financial experience), and how you hope to benefit our community through the Alston Moor Partnership.
-In the case of election at an AGM or other membership meeting, this statement will be provided to members to consider before voting.
-In the case of co-option, your statement will be circulated among the Directors for consideration before a decision is made about co-option.
+If you would like to be considered as a Director, please provide us with an email stating what skills you think you can bring (these can be formal or informal ones, from good listening to financial experience), and how you hope to benefit our community through the Alston Moor Partnership.
+In the case of election at an AGM or other membership meeting, please complete and return the nomination form below as well.
+Your statement will be provided to members to consider before voting.